Hong Kong, China stocks tumble, joining global sell-off

-The Hang Seng index .HSI in Hong Kong was down 3.8 percent at 20,379.05 points by 2049 EDT, breaching a key support level and its lowest level since July, 2013.
+The Hang Seng index in Hong Kong was down 3.8 percent at 20,379.05 points by 0149 GMT, breaching a key support level and its lowest level since July, 2013.

 Samuel Shen and Kazunori Takada; Editing by Kim Coghill